LUCAS® Aerobic wastewater treatment

 Energy-Efficient Nutrient Removal

-Simultaneous removal of organic pollutants, nitrogen, and phosphorus with lower energy consumption. -
+Simultaneous removal of organic pollutants, nitrogen, and phosphorus with lower energy consumption.
+Reduced Footprint & Civil Costs

-Follows a conventional biological start-up timeline—no special procedures needed
+Follows a conventional biological start-up timeline—no special procedures neededReduced Opex and Total Cost of Ownership

-More about our LUCAS® AGS aerobic wastewater treatment?
+More about our LUCAS® aerobic wastewater treatment?

 Are you looking for an advanced aerobic municipal wastewater treatment solution?
-Our aerobic LUCAS® AGS technology may be the answer you've been searching for.
+Our aerobic LUCAS® technology may be the answer you've been searching for.

 Frequently asked questions